Other topics dealing with moral truths:

 that a particular moral belief is wrong absolutely.
 If you have such a belief that you believe is morally

-over six years and has generated dozens of Emails.
+over sixteen years and has generated dozens of Emails.
 However, none have

 if the country has an